 I use affiliate links on this site.
 I genuinely like and actually own every product I ever put on this blog, and it’s nice to get a liiiiiitle tiny cut.
 I don’t use affiliate links for anything I don’t own and love myself.

 I work for Great Outdoors Colorado, which helps fund trails and state parks (among other things, but I won’t launch into my PR lady spiel right now).
 As you may have noticed, I write about trails and state parks.
-This is because I love our state parks and don’t think enough people know about them.
+This is because I love our state parks and doing things on trails.

 Also, I have a weird thing about finding GOCO signs at the projects we’ve funded so I end up at a lot of them on the weekends.